rindelicato/Portfolio/README.md

 **Amstat Corp** / Data Analyst
 August 2021- PRESENT,  Eatontown, NJ

-- Gather and arrange research data to create representative graphs and charts highlighting aircraft sales figures by state and calendar year.This provided our customers a competitive advantage to ultimately uncover new revenue opportunities and drive strategic decision-making within the corporate aviation industry.
+- Gather and arrange research data to create representative graphs and charts highlighting aircraft sales figures by state and calendar year.
+This provided our customers a competitive advantage to ultimately uncover new revenue opportunities and drive strategic decision-making within the corporate aviation industry.

 - Synthesized consumer and market data, leveraging advanced tools like Power BI and SQL to create dynamic visualizations that highlighted population trends and seasonal fluctuations.This helped facilitate resource allocations and targeted marketing strategies, ultimately driving improved market responsive and customer engagement.